Johnson & Johnson Talcum Powder Use And Ovarian Cancer

 Persons diagnosed with ovarian cancer after using talcum powder, as well as their families, may be entitled to compensation through a talcum powder cancer lawsuit.
 Leeseberg & Valentine would be happy to provide a free consultation to determine whether you have legal options relating to talcum powder usage and a diagnosis of ovarian cancer.
 There are no legal fees unless we win compensation on your behalf.

 The pharmaceutical companies have clearly placed profits ahead of your safety, and incidentally have caused harm to talcum powder users and their families.
 These companies can and should be held accountable for their actions.
 Talcum powder lawsuits enable consumers to hold the companies accountable for the safety of their products.

-Please contact Leeseberg & Valentine in our Columbus office at 614-221-2223 to ensure you have aggressive, experienced, and successful advocates on your side.
+Please contact Leeseberg & Valentine in our Columbus office at 614-221-2223 to ensure that you have aggressive, experienced and successful advocates on your side.
 There is no cost or obligation for our representation unless we recover compensation on your behalf.